balu100/dolby-vision-for-windows/README.md

 Welcome to the DVFW GitHub repository!
 This project aims to help users get Dolby Vision working on PCs.
 Contributions are welcome to improve and refine the process.

+### Updates

+2025.03.30 - Waiting for the new "Use Dolby Vision Mode" setting in the latest Windows 11 Insider Dev build.
+If it drops, I'll be sure to update the guide.

 ## Current Best Known Guide

 Follow these steps to enable Dolby Vision on your PC: